usnistgov/FIPS201/_FIPS201/frontend.md

 |Dingo Pontooroomooloo Vaasa Silvaan Beenelong Wooloomooloo Warrandyte Warwarnambool|truncated full name, three lines with 7 point NOT sufficient.|![]({{site.baseurl}}/{{page.collection}}/images/name10.png){:style="width: 400px;"}|

-Zone 8F—Employee Affiliation.
+*Zone 8F—Employee Affiliation*.
 An employee affiliation shall be printed on the card as depicted in Figure 4- 1.
 Some examples of employee affiliation are “Employee,” “Contractor,” “Active Duty,” and “Civilian.”

-Zone 10F—Agency, Department, or Organization.
+*Zone 10F—Agency, Department, or Organization*.
 The organizational affiliation shall be printed as depicted in Figure 4-1.

-Zone 14F—Card Expiration Date.
+*Zone 14F—Card Expiration Date*.
 The card expiration date shall be printed on the card as depicted in Figure 4-1.
 The card expiration date shall be in a YYYYMMMDD format whereby the MMM characters represent the three-letter month abbreviation as follows: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, and DEC.
 The Zone 14F expiration date shall be printed in Arial 6 to 9 point bold.

-Zone 15F—Color-Coding for Employee Affiliation.
+*Zone 15F—Color-Coding for Employee Affiliation*.
 Color-coding shall be used for additional identification of employee affiliation as a background color for Zone 2F (name) as depicted in Figures 4- 1 and 4-4.
 The following color scheme shall be used: